uc-cdis/wool/README.md

 Utility binaries for linting python code using [black](https://github.com/ambv/black).

-## Automatically Comment GitHub PRs with Travis
+## Automatically Comment on GitHub PRs with Travis

 Wool can be automated using Travis to automatically comment on GitHub pull requests to suggest formatting changes.